lgili/SpiceLab/docs/device-models.md

 # Device models

-Many components require SPICE `.model` cards or `.include` files.
-Circuit Toolkit simply embeds the directives you provide – it does not ship vendor models.
+Many components require SPICE `.model` cards or `.include` files. spicelab simply embeds the directives you provide – it does not ship vendor models.

 ## Adding a model